 - Being woken in the middle of the sleep cycle

-To get more mind-boosting sleep, try sleeping an extra 30-40 minutes in the morning, when REM stage is longer.
-Make sure you get enough sleep cycles, if you get less, your body will try to get more deep sleep , at the expense of R.E.M. sleep.
+To get more mind-boosting sleep, try sleeping an extra 30-40 minutes in the morning when REM stage is longer.
+Make sure you get enough sleep cycles, if you get less, your body will try to get more in-depth sleep, at the expense of R.E.M. sleep.

 How to get the most of your night sleep cycles?

-Recent studies show that in order to feel refreshed, the key factor is the number of complete sleep cycles and not the length of sleep.
+Recent studies show that to feel refreshed, the critical factor is the number of complete sleep cycles and not the length of sleep.

-Keep in mind the sleep cycles, when you will set the alarm tonight, try setting a wake-up time that’s a multiple by 90 minutes.
+Keep in mind the sleep cycles, when you will set the alarm tonight, try placing a wake-up time that’s a multiple by 90 minutes.

 And you can use numerous ‘Sleep Cycle Apps’ to track your heart rate and sleep cycles during the night.